Pro7ech/idash2021/README.md

 The top left HashSqrtSize x HashSqrtSize matrix of the DCTII (highest frequencies) is extracted and set at the hash of the genome.

 `$ go run model/main.go` will process the samples the results in `model/`.
-The training processing parameters can be set in `lib/params.go`.
+The processing parameters can be set in `lib/params.go`.

 ## Training